chanzuckerberg/miniwdl/docs/runner_reference.md

 `miniwdl run` command-line arguments override the other sources.
 If in doubt, running with `--debug` logs the effective configuration and sources.

+## File and Directory downloads

+For File and Directory input values, miniwdl can accept URIs instead of local paths and automatically download them on run start.
+The following URI schemes have built-in support, which can be extended with plugins:

+* `http:`, `https:`, and `ftp:` downloads for Files
+* Amazon S3 `s3:` URIs for both File and Directory inputs
+  * On an EC2 instance, the downloader attempts to assume an [attached IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) by contacting the [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials)
+  * Outside EC2, to use AWS credentials from the invoking session (detected by [boto3](https://aws.amazon.com/sdk-for-python/)), set the configuration option `[download_awscli] host_credentials = true` (or environment `MINIWDL__DOWNLOAD_AWSCLI__HOST_CREDENTIALS=true`)
+  * Downloads of public objects should work regardless
+  * Affix a trailing slash for Directory inputs
+* Google Cloud Storage `gs:` URIs for public Files
+  * On a GCE instance, the downloader attempts to use the [associated service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) by contacting the [instance metadata service](https://cloud.google.com/compute/docs/storing-retrieving-metadata)
+  * Downloads of public objects should work regardless

-## File download cache
+## Download cache

-Miniwdl automatically downloads input files supplied as URIs instead of locally-mounted filenames.
-It's also able to cache these downloads in a local directory, so that multiple workflow runs can reference files by URI without downloading them repeatedly.
+By default, downloaded URI inputs are used only for the current run, stored under the run directory.
+Miniwdl can also store downloads in a central directory, where subsequent runs can reference them by URI without downloading them again.
 This permits efficient use of WDL input templates referring to public databases by URI (e.g. reference genomes, sequence databases, interval lists), without having to rewrite them with local, non-portable paths.

-The download cache functionality must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[download_cache]`` section.
+The download cache must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[download_cache]`` section.
 A minimal configuration might include:

 ```
 [download_cache]